 I am excited to see more research coming out that identifies which genes influence nutrient requirements and how supplements can be used to work around certain gene variations.
 Also, more researchers are recognizing that genetic analysis could improve the value of their research.

 Meanwhile, make sure you get your Omega 3, check your labs, and tune in to how your body responds to your supplements.

 Thrivous developed Omega Cardioprotector to support and enhance healthy heart and circulation function.
-Each serving of Omega provides 300 mg EPA and 200 mg DHA in 1430 mg Fish Oil, as well as clinical doses of Garlic and Pycnogenol.
+Each serving of Omega provides a clinical dose of Fish Oil, as well as clinical doses of Garlic and French Maritime Pine Bark Extract.
 Each nutrient and each dose is backed by multiple human studies.

 Like all Thrivous supplements, Omega passes through rigorous quality control.
 We test each nutrient multiple times to verify its identity, potency, and safety from microbes and heavy metals.
 And we openly publish all test results, available for download from the product webpage.
 This is an exceptional practice in the industry.